Wood Beam Deflection Calculator

 25. What is the bending moment of a fixed beam? – The bending moment of a fixed beam varies along its length due to applied loads and boundary conditions.
 It is the internal moment that causes bending deformation in the beam.

-See also Rebar Weight Calculator
+See also Epson 7100 Projector Distance Calculator

 26. What causes deflection of beams? – Beams deflect due to the application of external loads, such as gravity, forces, and moments, which create bending stresses in the beam material.
 This bending stress results in beam deformation or deflection.